SuryanshGarg12/Prosperity-3/README.md

 In Round 2, we continued using the same base logic for **RAINFOREST_RESIN**, **KELP**, and **SQUID_INK**, with slight improvements and added support for new products introduced in this round.

----

-### KELP

-KELP’s strategy was carried over with minimal changes.
-The beta parameter and book filters were tuned slightly to perform better in the updated environment.

----

 ### PICNIC_BASKET1 & PICNIC_BASKET2 – Basket Arbitrage with Hedging